ordina-jworks/ordina-jworks.github.io/_posts/2017-06-06-Spring-IO-2017-The-Spring-ecosystem.md

 <span class="image left small"><img class="p-image" alt="Spring Web Flow" src="/img/spring-ecosystem/spring-web-flow.png"></span>

-The Spring Web Flow is created to help users to navigate through the different views of a stateful web application.
+The Spring Web Flow was created to help users navigate through the different views of a stateful web application.
 A common example could be when shopping online.
 The process has a clear starting and finishing view, but in between it can change state or views dynamically.
-Through guided navigations, the user makes changes and it should register those changes as well as a possibility to finalise those change through a confirmation.
+Through guided navigations, the user makes changes and it should register those changes as well as a possibility to finalise those changes through a confirmation.
 All this is possible with Spring Web Flow.
 Although this project is listed with the main projects, there hasn't been any progress over the last years.